Doctoral Communities

-Your doctoral journey might be a long and winding road, but it doesn't have to be lonely.
-There are many ways to connect with other candidates across the University.
+Your doctoral journey may be a long and winding road, but it doesn't have to be a lonely one.
+There are many ways to connect with others across the University.

 2024 Research Showcase at the University of Auckland

-1. Morning teas: Attend a selection of doctoral workshops and morning teas where you can grow your skills and knowledge, and make friends across the University.
+1. Join development opportunities: Attend a selection of doctoral workshops and morning teas where you can grow your skills and knowledge, and make friends across the University.

 2. Clubs: Join one of the University's clubs, societies and associations.
 There are more than 250 to choose from, so you'll be sure to find your tribe.
 The clubs fall into the following categories: academic and specialist; causes; cultural; special interest; spiritual and religious; and sports and recreation.